utilmeta/utype/docs/en/guide/cls.md

 	"""
 ```

-As you can see, after the is `slug` specified `dependencies=title`, when `title` the assignment is updated, `slug` the field is also updated synchronously
+After specified `dependencies=title` for `slug`, when `title` is assigned, `slug` is also updated

-The functions of field configuration in each phase of the data class declaration cycle are as follow

-* Data Entry `no_input`: This field does not participate in data entry
-* Instance operation `immutable`: This field cannot be operated on in the instance (cannot be assigned or deleted)
-* Data output `no_output`: This field does not participate in data output

 ### Field Restrictions

-Not all attributes declared on a Schema are converted to fields that can be parsed and verified, and utype’s data class fields have certain admission rules.
+Not all attributes declared on a Schema are converted to fields that can be parsed and validated, and utype’s data class fields have certain restrictions

-* Attributes that begin with an underscore ( `'_'`) are not treated as fields.
-Attributes that begin with an underscore tend to be reserved for classes and are not treated as fields by utype
+* Attributes that begin with an underscore (`'_'`) are not treated as fields. which tend to be reserved for classes and are not treated as fields by utype
-* All methods declared in the `@classmethod`, `@staticmethod`, and classes will not be treated as fields
+* All  `@classmethod`, `@staticmethod`, and instance methods will not be treated as fields
-* If you use a `ClassVar` type hint as a property, it means that the property is a class variable, not an instance variable, so a property declared as such is not treated as a field by utype.
+* If you use a `ClassVar` to annotate an attribute, it means that the attribute is a class variable, not an instance variable, which will aslo not treated as a field.

 ```python
 from utype import Schema